Law reform has been achieved. Corporal punishment is unlawful in all settings, including the home.

 Corporal punishment is unlawful in the home.
 The Children’s Code 2015 (Loi No. 2015-08 portant code de l’enfant en République du Benin) states in article 39 (unofficial translation): “Parents or other persons legally responsible for a child will ensure that discipline is enforced in such a way as to ensure that it is treated with humanity and with respect for its human dignity.
 If necessary, they may punish the child.
 In no case may the punishment constitute a violation of the child’s physical integrity or torture or inhuman or degrading treatment.
 Any punishment must be education in intent and accompanied by an explanation.”
 Article 130 states: “The State shall ensure that discipline within the family, at school and in other public or private institutions does not involve corporal punishment or any other form of cruel or degrading treatment.”

 The Government reported to the Committee on the Rights of the Child in 2016 that corporal punishment is punishable under the Criminal Code (art.
 312), regardless of whether the offence results in bodily injury.
+A new Criminal Code is to be adopted in the first quarter of 2018.

 Alternative care settings